Our top five must-see sights on a trip to New York with teens.

 We used CityPASS for discounted admissions, see box above, if you’re looking to book ahead for just one or two sights here’s a selection of tours from Get Your Guide:

 Grand Central Terminal – for the vast spaces, the architecture, the whispering gallery – and the food.

 Museum of Modern Art – for what it says on the tin or…

 Guggenheim Museum – modern art masters plus a stunning facade.

 Intrepid Sea Air Space Museum – an aircraft carrier that’s now a museum alongside a submarine and the space shuttle Enterprise.

 Harlem – for its rich history and soul food.

 Bronx Zoo – for its replica habitats and endangered species like the snow leopard.

 The ‘What Went Wrong’ Bits:

 To be honest, not a lot.
-Thanks to a tip from a friend of a friend we found a hotel that was perfect for us in a lively, accessible part of town though Little Italy was a bit disappointing – see Part 3.
 The weather was sweltering – but then it was July.
 The heat made us less willing to walk long distances – but we also rather dreaded the subway stations: the trains are air-conditioned, the platforms are not.
 So although July worked for us I’m inclined to think Spring or Autumn might be a better time to visit.